Self-help software for disputing your medical bill.

 per documented chief complaint.

-Names the exact CPT code and the Medicare-derived math.
-Public data, non-disputable.
+Names the exact CPT code and the benchmark-derived math.
+Public federal data, non-disputable.
 The hospital can't say "we didn't do that" or "our price is reasonable" — the numbers are fixed.

 Under HIPAA 45 CFR §164.524 and 42 USC §300gg-111